Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Preliminaries

-A message successfully transmitted on the communication medium is delivered to each station; we say that that the message is \emph{heard} by each station.
-A round when no message is heard on the channel is called \emph{void}.
-A round may either be \emph{jammed} or not; a round is \emph{clear} when it is not jammed.

-A broadcast system is said to be a \emph{multiple-access channel without jamming} when the channel is never jammed and a message transmitted by a station is heard, instantaneously and by all the stations, if and only if the transmission does not overlap in time with any other transmissions.
-In the slotted model that we assume, a message is heard by all the stations in a round of transmission when exactly one station transmits in this round.

-A broadcast system is said to be a \emph{multiple-access channel with jamming} if a message transmitted by a station is heard, instantaneously and by all the stations, if and only if the transmission does not overlap in time with any other transmissions and the channel is not jammed during the transmission.
-In the slotted model of channels that we assume, a message is heard by all the stations in a round of transmission when exactly one station transmits in this round and the round is clear.
+Broadcast networks we consider allow for jamming in general, but we also consider the case when no round can be jammed.
+A broadcast network is said to be a \emph{multiple-access channel without jamming} when no round is ever jammed and a message transmitted by a station is heard if and only if it is the only message transmitted in the round.
+A broadcast network is said to be a \emph{multiple-access channel with jamming} when some rounds may be jammed and a message transmitted by a station is heard if and only if it is the only message transmitted in the round and the round is not jammed.

-In each round, all the stations receives the same feedback from the channel.
-When a message is heard on the channel, then the message itself is such feedback.
+In every round, all the stations receive feedback from the channel.
+The feedback in a round is the same for each station; in particular, we do not differentiate between stations that transmit in a round and those that do not.
+If a message is heard on the channel, then the message itself is such a feedback.
 A round with no transmissions is said to be \emph{silent}; in such a round, all the stations receive from the channel the feedback we call \emph{silence}.
 Multiple transmissions in the same round result in conflict for access to the channel, which is called a \emph{collision}.
-When a round is jammed then all the stations receive in this round the same feedback from the channel as in a round of collision.
+If a round is jammed then all the stations receive in this round the same feedback from the channel as in a round of collision.

-Now we recapitulate the categorizations of rounds.
-When a round is void, that is, when no message is heard, then this is because of the following three possibilities.
-One possibility is that the round is silent, which means there is no transmission.
-The other possibility is that the round is jammed, then it does not matter whether there is any transmission or not.
+Now we recapitulate all the possible reasons a round is void, that is, no message is heard.
+One possibility is that the round is silent, in that there is no transmission.
+The round may be jammed, then it does not matter whether there is any transmission in the round or not.
 Finally, there may be a collision caused by multiple simultaneous transmissions.
-Stations cannot distinguish between a collision, caused by multiple simultaneous transmissions, and the channel being jammed in the round, in the sense that the channel is sensed in exactly the same manner in both cases.
+Stations cannot distinguish between a round of collision, caused by multiple simultaneous transmissions, from a round in which the channel is jammed, in that the channel is sensed in exactly the same manner in both cases.